salma755/My-certificates/README.md

  ---------------------------------------------------------------------------------->>>>>

  2) The next step was joining the college team, and it served as a motivation to interact with students.
-It was a period full of randomness, but the decision to step away came because I realized my goal was the college projects, not social relationships and joining the organization.
+It was a period full of randomness, but the decision to step away came because I realized my goal was the college projects 🙂‍↕️

 <img width="1012" height="767" alt="image" src="https://github.com/user-attachments/assets/89b3b626-a2b8-4028-8f20-918a9b67405e" />